Menu

 Sphere of influence

-The source and destination of a certain percentage or more of the cargo handled at the port.
-At Yokohama Port, the area that accounts for more than 10% of the cargo volume is designated as the primary sphere, and 1 to 10% is the secondary sphere.
+Sources and destinations of more than a certain percentage of cargo handled at the port.
+At Yokohama Port, areas that account for more than 10% of the cargo volume handled are designated as primary spheres, and 1-10% are secondary spheres.

-A chart showing the relationship between stuttering, self-load, loading, etc., which can be loaded according to the condition of the ship.
+This chart shows the relationship between stuttering, self-weight, cargo, etc., and obtains cargo weight that can be loaded according to the condition of the ship.

-The return of real estate, etc. provided to the U.S. military under the Japan-U.S. Security Treaty.
-At present, it is called "return of facilities", but Yokohama City describes the return of facilities as "request" in light of the circumstances in which reconstruction and development after the war were hindered by "requisition".
-Currently, four facilities (approximately 150 ha) such as Yokohama North Dock (Mizuho Wharf), and two places (approximately 53ha) remain in the city as facilities that have not been requisitioned. .
-(As of January 1, 2016).
+After World War II, the Allied forces seized (requisition) and then returned real estate, etc. provided to the U.S. military under the Japan-US Security Treaty.
+Currently, it is called "facility return", but Yokohama City describes the return of the facility as "requisition" based on the background that the post-war reconstruction and development was hindered by "requisition".
+At present, four facilities (approximately 150ha) such as Yokohama North Dock (Mizuho Wharf) and two places (approximately 53ha) such as Koshiba waters remain in the city as facilities that have not been requisitioned.
+(As of January 1, 2016)

 General cargo (general cargo)